 “We’ve been able to prove time and time again that materials from trash can outperform the virgin materials our society has traditionally depended upon.”

-Editor’s update 12 August 2020: Since COVID-19, Miniwiz invested heavily into R&D to develop products that combat bacteria and viruses.
-Miniwiz has launched the first modular ward concept in a partnership with the Center For Innovation (“CFI”) at Fu Jen Catholic University (FJCU) Hospital.
-The negatively pressurized clean rooms are designed specifically to allow hospitals to control the risk of biocontamination or particle contamination.
+Since COVID-19, Miniwiz invested heavily into R&D to develop products that combat bacteria and viruses.
+It launched the first modular ward concept in a partnership with the Center For Innovation at Fu Jen Catholic University Hospital.
+The negatively pressurised clean rooms are designed specifically to allow hospitals to control the risk of biocontamination or particle contamination.
 Miniwiz’s signature PET wall panels, nano coated with recycled aluminum, coupled with UV self-cleaning system, drastically reduces 99.9% of bacteria count, while repelling viruses.